|1098-T Information and Request Form|

 Box 4 of Form 1098-T - Adjustments Made For a Prior Year Reports adjustments made to qualified tuition and related expenses reported on a prior year Form 1098-T in Box 2.
 The amount reported in Box 4 represents a reduction in tuition billed during a prior calendar year.
 For example, if you were billed for Spring semester classes in December and withdrew from classes in January, Box 3 reports the decrease in billed tuition due to the withdrawal.
 The amount reported in Box 4 for adjustments to qualified tuition and related expenses may reduce any allowable education credit you may claim for the prior year.
 See IRS Form 8863 or IRS Publication 970 for more information.

-Box 5 of Form 1098-T - Scholarships or Grants Reports the total amount of scholarships or grants administered and processed by Manhattanville College Financial Aid Office or Bursar’s Office during the calendar year.
+Box 5 of Form 1098-T - Scholarships or Grants Reports the total amount of scholarships or grants administered and processed by Manhattanville College Financial Aid Office or The Student Accounts Office during the calendar year.

 Box 6 of Form 1098-T- Adjustments to Scholarships or Grants For a Prior Year Reports adjustments made to scholarships or grants reported on a prior year.
 Form 1098-T in Box 4.
 The amountreported in Box 6 for adjustments to scholarships or grants may affect the amount of any allowable tuition and fees deduction or education credit you may claim for the prior year.
 See IRS From 8863 for how to report these amounts.